netj/3x/docs/tutorial/README.md

 Suppose we want to see such an empirical result ourselves of how different sorting algorithms, namely, *bubble sort*, *selection sort*, *insertion sort*, *quick sort*, and *merge sort* behave on several sizes and types of inputs, e.g., when the input is already ordered, reversed, or randomly shuffled.
 Implementing these algorithms correctly is obviously important, but what's equally important to obtaining a credible result is running different combinations of inputs and recording every detail in a systematic manner.
-Using 3X, we can easily obtain robust, repeatable experimental results with minimal effort.
+Using <span class="sans-serif">3X</span>, we can easily obtain robust, repeatable experimental results with minimal effort.
 Therefore, more of our time and energy can be devoted to exploring the parameter space as well as writing the program correctly, which leads our experiments to yield more interesting results and fewer errors.